selimslab/selimslab.github.io/_NOTES/practical-skills/write-better.md

 tags: skills essais top
 ---

+Writing is one of the most powerful inventions.
+It organizes thoughts, sparks ideas,  reveals cracks, and connects us to the past and the future.

+> "How vain it is to sit down to write
+> when you have not stood up to live.”

+How to write better?

 1. Ask a question and set out to answer it
 2. Define your audience
 3. Define your goal
-4. Write a lot
+4. Write a lot and iterate.
+"The best writing is rewriting."
 5. Ask a lot of questions
 6. Use simple words
-7. Paraphrase
-8. Iterate
-9. Less is more, "If I had more time, I would have written a shorter letter."
+7. Less is more, "If I had more time, I would have written a shorter letter."
-11. 60 words per minute and over is enough to be productive <https://www.keybr.com/>
-10. “The best writing is rewriting.”

 ![](/static/img/remove-redundant-words.png)

+> "Il faut cultiver notre jardin"